The Formation of Tumours

 Here is a cell in apoptosis:

 The membrane of the cell blebs as DNA is condensed and destroyed.
 The cell then shrinks and packages itself into an easily-movable material for macrophages (black arrow).
 (Credit: Yale Reproductive and Cardiovascular Disease Research Group).
-In this video you can see the process of apoptosis induced in live cells and here is an animation of the process, which clearly shows the many steps it takes for a cell to prepare for apoptosis.
+Here is an animation of the process, which clearly shows the many steps it takes for a cell to prepare for apoptosis.
 This a good thing in itself, after all, we can’t very well have our cells dying just like that all the time, but the consequences can be dire when something goes wrong here.
 Luckily though, this doesn’t always lead to cancer, as you can see here.

 You can click here for more information on apoptosis.